-USB Modem
+SIM Card or USB Modem

-To connect to an LTE or 3G network, you should use a USB modem.
-Connect it to the USB port of the router, then access the web-based interface of the router, and you will be able to configure a connection to the Internet.
+To connect to to the Internet via mobile operators' networks, you should insert an active SIM card into the router or connect a USB modem to the router.
+Then you will be able to configure a connection to the Internet.